 So, reality-check your to-do list for do-ability before you start the day.
 If it’s feeling dodgy (trust your body to signal that for you) then tweak it until it feels right, then begin.
 Tweaking could mean taking something out and moving it into tomorrow, deleting it altogether, or extending the time you’ve allowed for it.

-If something comes up during the day that needs your attention: Pause.
+PLUS (TOP TIP!)
+Reset your to-do’s.
+If something comes up during the day that needs your attention or deadline changes, etc resist the temptation to just plough on and push through and instead take time to reset.
+Pause.
 Breathe.
 Re-prioritise.
 Go again.
 It might take 30-90 seconds to do this, and it will make all the difference to the rest of your day.

 If you’ve ever got to the end of a piece of work or suddenly needed to get up from your computer to let someone in the door and realised how foggy your head is, you’ll know what I’m talking about here.
 Sitting at a computer screen, exposed to the radiation it gives off, processing the bright visual screen and the high level of detail on the screen is, well, a lot for your body to process – mentally, emotionally and in the energy field around your whole body.
 And all of these parts of you interact with each other, just like any system.
 Giving your body a chance to refresh and then go again really helps how effective you are when you are at your computer, and will certainly have you feeling better through the day – and at the end of the day.